History of the Central Intelligence Agency: Iran

-A bitter irony was that Ayatollah Kashani, who once decried the unforgivable abuses of the British, and Mozzafar Baghai, Mosaddeq's closest political ally and a man who personally took part in the physical takeover of the largest oil refinery in the world, now found that which they once saw in Mosaddeq in the British.
+Ayatollah Kashani, who once decried the unforgivable abuses of the British, and Mozzafar Baghai, Mosaddeq's closest political ally, and a man who personally took part in the physical takeover of the largest oil refinery in the world, now found that which they once saw in Mosaddeq, in the British.
 Mosaddeq began manipulating the Iranian Parliament, but his supporters left quickly.
 To prevent the loss of his control of parliament, Mosaddeq dismissed parliament, and, at the same time, took dictatorial powers.
-This power grab triggered the Shah to exercise his constitutional right to dismiss Mosaddeq.
-Mosaddeq then started a military coup as the Shah fled the country.
+This power grab triggered the Shah to exercise his constitutional right to dismiss Mosaddeq, who then promptly started a military coup as the Shah fled the country.

-As was typical of CIA operations, CIA interventions were preceded by radio announcements on July 7, 1953 made by the CIA's intended victim by way of operational leaks.
-On August 19 a CIA-paid mob led by Ayatollahs Khomeini and Kashani sparked what the deputy chief of mission of the U.S. Tehran Embassy called "an almost spontaneous revolution."...
+As was typical of CIA operations, CIA interventions were preceded by radio announcements on July 7, 1953, made by the CIA's intended victim by way of operational leaks.
+On August 19, a CIA-paid mob led by Ayatollahs Khomeini and Kashani sparked what the deputy chief of mission of the U.S. Tehran Embassy called "an almost spontaneous revolution."...
 But Mosaddeq was protected by his new inner military circle, and the CIA had been unable to get any sway within the Iranian military.
 Their chosen man, former general Zahedi, had no troops to call on.
-General McClure, commander of the American military assistance advisory group, would get his second star buying the loyalty of the Iranian officers he was training.
+General McClure, commander of the American military assistance advisory group, would get his second star by buying the loyalty of the Iranian officers he was training.
 An attack on Mosaddeq's house forced him to flee.
 He surrendered the next day, and his military coup came to an end.
 The end result was a 60/40 oil profit split in favor of Iran (possibly similar to agreements with Saudi Arabia and Venezuela).